avysk/vim-msx-colors/README.md

   yellow for normal text foreground), color 4 (dark blue for background), color 14 (grey) and color 15 (white).
 - Attributes (bold, underlined, reverse, etc.) are not used.
+- If you have rainbow parentheses plugin, supporting `ToggleRainbowOff` command, then `ToggleRainbowOn` will be automatically executed when colorscheme is loaded.

 ## License